former Sint-Nicolaas Lyceum, Amsterdam

 One thing was very present though and that was the voice.
 The voice as the sound of thought and of the thinking organ, the head, as a way to welcome the viewer into the performance.
 The voice became an object for study, where in dealing with documentation and re-staging of a performance after it took place, I could, in the moment of making, include the “mappings of presence” already in the recording.
 This made that the document, the recording gain another status, becoming an idiosyncratic piece that reflects upon it’s own process of making.

-DA: Oke, thus I might call you a sculptural performer then, aligning the space between a certain mental condition and its active potential in reality.
+DA: In which way are you aligning the space between a mental condition and its active potential in reality?

 SC: The frame of the 2009 video shows my legs and part of my upper body thus my identity is only manifest through the sound of breathing and voice.
 From the feet to the head, there is a space and particular kinds of speed.
 Similar to when we are swimming in the ocean and the waves are very high.
 When we dive under the wave, the bottom feels peaceful as in contrast with the roughness of the top.
 Whether this might be interpreted as a psychoanalytical trait, the physical reality is there and could say something about the relation between a mental state and a specific physical reality.
 To question the floor as one of the fundamentals of sculpture, as Carl Andre insistently claimed, left both a big impact on the level of experience about walking and the contact between the feet and the floor.
 But my interest didn’t remained only on the level of the material.
 I wanted to connect, or even test how what I thought I could do, to deny the existence of floor, get confronted with what I could do in reality.
 By using my body as a tool and focusing on a basic gesture of stepping, I could find out what kind of meaning could be generated from this activity.